 The early founders of CWHF researched and attempted several strategies to stop horse fatalities caused by traffic on Highway 12 between Duck and Corolla.
 In the end, the most effective solution, even though controversial, was to move the remaining twenty horses north of the paved road – to the “north beach” or “4×4 area.”
 (No one knows for certain how many wild horses were already in the roadless area north of Corolla.)
 By 1997, CWHF completed the southern sea-to-sound fence of the sanctuary, and the wild horses were relocated to the new “sanctuary”.
 The northern fence is eleven miles north, at the Virginia state line.
 Unfortunately for the horses, development continues to push north.
 Although referenced as a wild horse “sanctuary”, the 7,544 acres accessible to the horses is a mix of 1/3 public land and 2/3 private land.
 There are 3,150 platted lots with only 21% of the northern beaches currently developed.
 The beach is considered public road, and it is open to the public.
 It is the only access for residents of Corova, the growing community on the north end.
 Purchase the DVD, “Wild in Corolla,” to learn more about the formation of the Fund and its effort to relocate the horses.
 The film is Narrated by Charles Kuralt.

-The Fund employs three full-time staff.
-The Executive Director and Herd Manager are on call 24 hours a day, 365 days a year, to respond to emergencies.
-The Director of Operations/Programs oversees the retail stores, the Trip of a Lifetime program, memberships and sponsorships, donor database management, and summer children’s programs.
-Our Finance Manager handles all financial operations of the Fund.
-Seasonal staff include Trip of a Lifetime drivers, sanctuary patrol officers, retail store staff, and program support personnel.
+The Fund employs four full-time staff.
+The Herd Manager is on call 24 hours a day, 365 days a year, to respond to emergencies.
+The Chief Operating Officer oversees the retail store, the Trip of a Lifetime program, memberships and sponsorships, donor database management, and summer programs.
+Our Finance Manager handles all financial operations of the Fund and our Operations Coordinator manages reservations and other systems.
+Seasonal staff include Trip of a Lifetime guides, sanctuary patrol officers, retail store staff, and program support personnel.
 Everybody comes together to assist with horse emergencies.

-CWHF headquarters is located in Old Corolla Village, Corolla, NC, where we also have an educational museum-store.
-We welcome visitors year round and offer children’s activities during the summer, including gentled Spanish Mustangs.
+CWHF headquarters is located in the Ocean Club Centre near the Visitors Center in Corolla, where we also have an educational museum-store.
+We welcome visitors year round and offer activities during the summer, including gentled Spanish Mustangs.
 All proceeds from our store and activities benefit the wild horses, and donations are tax deductible.